d9pouces/PolyArchiv/README.md

   * `--show-commands`: display all write actions as a bash operation
   * `--confirm-commands`: require a validation of each action
   * `--config`: specify another config dir
-  * `--only-locals`: limit operations to the local repositories with this tags (can be used several times)
+  * `--only-locals`: limit operations to the collect points with this tags (can be used several times)
   * `--only-remotes`: limit operations to the remote repositories with this tags (can be used several times)

 Next steps
 ----------

   * run `polyarchiv plugins -v` to check available sources and repositories
-  * create config files for your local repositories (you should organize all your backups in several local repository, maybe one per service)
+  * create config files for your collect points (you should organize all your backups in several collect point, maybe one per service)
   * create config files for your remote servers (one config file per server)
   * run `polyarchiv config -v` to check your configuration
   * run `polyarchiv backup --dry --show-commands --force` to check the executed script